thechard/engineering-management/BookList.md

 ### The Five Dysfunctions of a Team
 ###### Patrick Lencioni

+#### Why I read this
+This book was recommended to me by my direct manager when I first became a people lead.
+When I first became a people lead I was the direct manager of 4 engineers and 1 qualtiy assurance engineer, all working in the same team as myself.
+My team wasn't very functional when I first joined.
+I could go on for a while about all the problems I saw, but here's a few of the biggest issues I first noticed: people worked on anything they liked, they weren't collaborative, people were being left out/behind and they couldn't easily explain why the options they chose were the best choice.

-A really interesting story that get's into how to build a great team and some of the warning signs to look out for in your team.
+This book is a really interesting story that get's into how to build a great team and some of the warning signs to look out for in your team.
+This book helped me to see the forrest for the tree's and prioritise which problems in my team to tackle first.

-From Amazon:
+#### Summary From Amazon

 Kathryn Petersen, Decision Tech's CEO, faces the ultimate leadership crisis: Uniting a team in such disarray that it threatens to bring down the entire company.
 Will she succeed?
 Will she be fired?
 Will the company fail?
 Lencioni's utterly gripping tale serves as a timeless reminder that leadership requires as much courage as it does insight.